NoumanAMalik/i-love-ai-docs/Problem-Solving.md

-# Chapter 3: Solving Problems by Searching
+#  Solving Problems by Searching

 This chapter explores how agents can plan a series of actions to achieve their goals, focusing on the concept of *problem-solving agents* and the process known as *search*.